Walulis (web series)

-Walulis (stylized in uppercase in its logo) is a german satirical program that criticizes recent trends in the media.
+Walulis (stylized in uppercase in its logo) was a German satirical program that criticizes recent trends in the media.
 The slogan of the show is „WALULIS – die Medikamentenausgabe im Irrenhaus Internet“ (Eng.: "WALULIS – the medicine delivery in the madhouse internet").
+Walulis is a further development of Walulis sieht fern, which ran on EinsPlus.

 It was produced for funk, which is the online offering of ARD and ZDF, until the end of August 2020.
-Since, it's produced for SWR3.
-Walulis is a further development of Walulis sieht fern, which ran on EinsPlus.
+Afterwards it was produced for SWR3 until its discontinuation in May 2023.

 Origin

 The goal was to reconceptualize the TV format Walulis sieht fern for YouTube.
-Therefore presenter Philipp Walulis and his team analyzed the functioning of successful YouTube formats in a three-monthly period of development with the title "Make The Internet Great Again".
+Therefore, presenter Philipp Walulis and his team analyzed the functioning of successful YouTube formats in a three-monthly period of development with the title "Make The Internet Great Again".
 They thought about how they could use this new knowledge in their own format and make the best out of their Television experience and the demands on YouTube videos.
 This period of development was public and the users were called out to give suggestions and offer criticism.

 From the 16th of November 2016 till the 31st of August 2020 Walulis was a part of funk.
 After that, they changed to their current network SWR3, renamed the show to Walulis Story and created a new channel and video design.

 Since September 2019, an additional YouTube channel called Walulis Daily exists, which reminds in the principle of the form of the regular channel Walulis, but releases a video from Monday to Thursday about short-term political subjects (often apart from the media focused content as seen Walulis, see the following paragraph).
 Since October 2019, the channel releases moreover Friday a longer video with studio audience, which acts as week review under the name Walulis Daily Turbo, which features besides the main subject other – mostly strange – news („Geilmeildung“) and contributions of the community („Retro-Show“).

-Walulis Daily is still a part of funk.
+Walulis Daily was a part of funk and was discontinued in May 2023.

-Since 24th September 2020, the show Walulis Woche is running.
-It is a weekly review which is uploaded every thursday to the ARD Mediathek with Walulis Story as its last part.
-Since 1st March 2021, clips of Walulis Woche are also uploaded to the channel WALULIS STORY - SWR3 on YouTube.
+Since 24 September 2020, the show Walulis Woche is running.
+It is a weekly review which is uploaded every Thursday to the ARD Mediathek with Walulis Story as its last part.
+Since 1 March 2021, clips of Walulis Woche are also uploaded to the channel WALULIS STORY - SWR3 on YouTube.
+Walulis Story ended in June 2022.